Frequently Asked Question?

 WHAT IS SPINAL MANIPULATION "CHIROPRACTIC ADJUSTMENTS"?

 spinal manipulation (sometimes referred to as a "chiropractic adjustment").
 The purpose of spinal manipulation is to restore joint mobility by manually applying a controlled force into joints that have become hypomobile – or restricted in their movement – as a result of a tissue injury.
-Tissue injury can be caused by a single traumatic event, such as improper lifting of a heavy object, or through repetitive stresses, such as sitting in an awkward position with poor spinal posture for an extended period of time.
+Tissue injury can be caused by a single traumatic event, such as lifting a heavy object improperly, or through repetitive stresses, such as sitting in an awkward position with poor spinal posture for an extended period of time.
 In either case, injured tissues undergo physical and chemical changes that can cause inflammation, pain, and diminished function for an individual.
 Manipulation, or adjustment of the affected joint and tissues, restores mobility, thereby alleviating pain and muscle tightness, allowing tissues to heal.

 WHAT IS ACUPUNCTURE?

 Acupuncture is the stimulation of specific points on the body, by insertion of very fine, sterile, stainless steel needles to elicit a predictable physiological response.
-This stimulus may also be administered to the points using mild electrical stimulation (with or without needles), pressure techniques with the hands (acupressure) or the application of heat by various methods.
+This stimulus may also be administered to the points using mild electrical stimulation (with or without needles), pressure techniques with the hands (acupressure), or the application of heat by various methods.

 Acupuncturists assess a patient’s syndrome or pattern of disharmony by using a set of diagnostic skills that involve four areas; questioning, palpation, visual inspection, and olfactory-auditory data collection.
 An acupuncturist determines the necessary treatment principle and strategy to prompt the patient back to functional harmony by discriminating the exact pattern of the body’s physiological response to pathogenic factors.

-The acupuncturist’s skill at determining the appropriate points to treat is based upon his/her ability to accurately distinguish the presenting pattern, knowledge of correct points to address that pattern and knowledge of the proper type of stimulus for each point.
+The acupuncturist’s skill at determining the appropriate points to treat is based upon his/her ability to accurately distinguish the presenting pattern, knowledge of correct points to address that pattern, and knowledge of the proper type of stimulus for each point.
 The possession of this knowledge and skills is the key distinction between a professional certified acupuncturist and other health care providers who employ acupuncture only as a modality (stimulating points for their general effect without adjusting their choice of points to the specific patient’s need).

 A Diplomat of Acupuncture is an acupuncturist who is certified by the NCCAOM.
 It is a considerable professional achievement to earn the designation Diplomate of Acupuncture (NCCAOM).
 NCCAOM certification indicates to employers, patients, and peers that one has met national standards for the safe and competent practice of acupuncture as defined by the acupuncture and Oriental medicine (AOM) profession.
 National board certification in acupuncture has been the mark of excellence in AOM since the inception of the Commission in 1982.
 Every certified NCCAOM Diplomate must abide by the NCCAOM® Code of Ethics